breedx-splk/java-ws-stomp/README.md

 ```

 Now that we're parented in the existing scope, we want to create a new span that represents
 our routing action.
-You'll frequently encounter this common pattern when doing manual instrumenation
+You'll frequently encounter this common pattern when doing manual instrumentation
 like this:

 * get a tracer